DUNE/larnd-sim/README.md

 This software aims to simulate the light readout and the pixelated charge readout of a Liquid Argon Time Projection Chamber.
 It consists of a set of highly-parallelized algorithms implemented on the [CUDA architecture](https://developer.nvidia.com/cuda-toolkit) using [Numba](https://numba.pydata.org).

 Software documentation is available [here](https://dune.github.io/larnd-sim/index.html).
-In addition, a paper about larnd-sim performance can be found here: [here](https://iopscience.iop.org/article/10.1088/1748-0221/18/04/P04034).
+In addition, a paper about larnd-sim performance can be found [here](https://iopscience.iop.org/article/10.1088/1748-0221/18/04/P04034).

 ## Overview

 The software takes as input a dataset containing segments of deposited energy in the detector, generated with a [Geant4](https://geant4.web.cern.ch) wrapper called [`edep-sim`](https://github.com/ClarkMcGrew/edep-sim).
 The output of `edep-sim` is in the [ROOT](https://root.cern) format and must be converted into [HDF5](https://www.hdfgroup.org/solutions/hdf5/) to be used by `larnd-sim`.
 For this purpose, we provide [`cli/dumpTree.py`](https://github.com/DUNE/larnd-sim/blob/develop/cli/dumpTree.py) for non-beam events and [`2x2_sim/run-convert2h5
 /convert_edepsim_roottoh5.py`](https://github.com/DUNE/2x2_sim/blob/develop/run-convert2h5/convert_edepsim_roottoh5.py) (Note that this is in another repository, namely [`2x2_sim`](https://github.com/DUNE/2x2_sim/tree/develop)) for beam events.
 The two versions will be merged in future.

-`larnd-sim` simulates both the scintillation light acquired by the light sensors and the charge induced on the pixels.
+`larnd-sim` simulates both the light and charge readout signals with ND-LAr like detector designs.

 ## Installation